Jabal Maqla's Blackened Peak

 Attempts to Reconcile the Views

-There have been multiple speculative theories that may reconcile the Biblical account with the scientific data.
+There have been multiple speculative theories that may connect the Biblical account with the scientific data.

 Consumption of Granite Exposes Basalt